kracr/owl2bench/README.md

 java -jar OWL2Bench.jar 100 950 RL

 We are also providing the java code (if user wants to change the configurations/density of each node).
 User can download and import the maven project.
-User can change the min-max variables in ConfigFile.java and run Generator.java with arguments <Number of Universities> <Seed> <Required OWL 2 Profile> (same as above)
+User can change the min-max variables in ConfigFile.java and run Generator.java with arguments : Number of Universities, Seed and Required OWL 2 Profile (same as above)

 Note: